Beyond the Prompt: An Empirical Study of Cursor Rules

 \section{Context Types in Cursor Rules}

-From the qualitative analysis, we identified five high-level categories of context types that developers commonly provide: Project, Convention, Guideline, LLM Directives, and Examples.
-The taxonomy of context types is illustrated in~\Cref{fig:code-taxonomy}.
-Detailed definitions, representative examples of each context type, and their usage distributions with explanations are provided in~\Cref{tab:cursor-rule-codes}.
+From our qualitative analysis, we identified five high-level context types commonly provided by developers: Project, Convention, Guideline, LLM Directive, and Example.
+Detailed definitions, representative examples of each context type, and their usage distributions are shown in~\Cref{tab:cursor-rule-codes}.
 In the following sections, we describe each category and its subcategories in detail, with representative examples.